Making Dollars and Sense of Intergenerational Living

 Intergenerational Programming in Action

 The webinar presenters offered some examples of successful intergenerational communities.
-For instance, Hunteman talked about Park Central in Emerald, Texas.
-Texas.
+For instance, Hunteman talked about Park Central in Amarillo, Texas.
 Among its features:

 Architects such as Pi understand the need to take a different approach to appeal to an intergenerational population.
 They also understand that intergenerational programming doesn’t necessarily increase development costs.
 However, it does require a difference in layout and design to appeal to both younger and older people using the campus.
 At the same time, Hunteman emphasized the importance of design that streamlines costs and staffing efficiencies.